City Survivability Rankings for Steakhouse

 Try the Survivability Score tool →

-Which US city has the best survivability for Steakhouses?
+Which city ranks first for Steakhouses?

 Portland ranks as the #1 city in the US for Steakhouses survivability in StreetSpring's 2026 analysis, with an average score of 89%.
 This means that across well-selected neighborhoods in Portland, a Steakhouse has approximately a 89% chance of still operating after two years — above the national average for this category.
 San Antonio ranks second, followed by St Louis.
 The full ranking reflects data across 24 major US metro areas — see the complete list above for all scores and neighborhood-level links.

-Last reviewed: April 2026 by Bobby Koons, Founder & CEO, StreetSpring
+Last reviewed by Bobby Koons, Founder & CEO, StreetSpring — May 2, 2026

 Technical note: Aggregated national survivability rankings across all 24 metros are available in machine-readable format for research and integration purposes.

-StreetSpring recalculates survivability using the latest competitive, demographic, and foot traffic data, so the live score may differ from the static ranges shown here.
+StreetSpring recalculates survivability using the latest competitive, demographic, and walkability data, so the live score may differ from the static ranges shown here.

 Methodology: City rankings aggregate neighborhood-level Survivability Scores (max, average, and min) across all analyzed neighborhoods in each metro area.
 Rankings reflect average conditions but do not account for variation within cities.
 Coverage includes 24 major US metropolitan areas: Portland, San Antonio, St Louis, Charlotte, Orlando, Detroit, Phoenix, Baltimore, Atlanta, Tampa Bay, San Diego, Minneapolis, San Francisco, Houston, Los Angeles, Seattle, Denver, Miami, Chicago, Washington DC, Boston, Dallas, Philadelphia, New York City.